-- The numVfs field is always set to 1 when configuring the node network policy for a virtual machine. - The netFilter field must refer to a network ID when the virtual machine is deployed on RHOSP.
+The netFilter field must refer to a network ID when the virtual machine is deployed on RHOSP.
 Valid values for netFilter are available from an SriovNetworkNodeState object.

-14.4.1.2.
+17.4.1.2.
 Virtual function (VF) partitioning for SR-IOV devices

 In some cases, you might want to split virtual functions (VFs) from the same physical function (PF) into multiple resource pools.
 For example, you might want some of the VFs to load with the default driver and the remaining VFs load with the vfio-pci driver.
-In such a deployment, the pfNames selector in your SriovNetworkNodePolicy custom resource (CR) can be used to specify a range of VFs for a pool using the following format: pfname>#<first vf>-<last vf>.
+In such a deployment, the pfNames selector in your SriovNetworkNodePolicy custom resource (CR) can be used to specify a range of VFs for a pool using the following format: cpfname>#<first_vf>-<last_vf>.